JorgeMiguelGomes/autarquicas/README.md

 # Objective

-To provide to all raw data from the local elections that can be used to for analysis.
+To provide,  to all, raw data from the local elections that can be used to for analysis.
 The dataset has all information that is publicly available at this time

 # Caveats